 Prerequisite: (CHEM 120 or CHEM 150) and (MATH 102 or MATH 207) and (PHYS 102 or PHYS 104).

 An examination of the fundamental chemical aspects associated with the process of discovering new drugs.
 Both combinatorial and rational drug design methodologies are addressed.
 Emphasis is on the application of various structure-based and mechanism-based strategies for drug optimization.
 Additional topics include pharmacokinetics (how drugs move within the body), metabolism of drugs, and pharmacodynamics (effect of drugs and their molecular mechanism of action).
 Prerequisite: CHEM 202.

 CHEM 428 Advanced Topics in Analytical Chemistry (4)

-This course covers the theory and practice of special methods and recent advances in analytical chemistry.
+This course covers the theory and practice of analytical techniques and recent advances in the field.
 Prerequisite: CHEM 311.

 Students engage in original research in chemistry under the mentorship of a faculty member.
 Students apply and integrate knowledge from their coursework while learning both specific laboratory techniques and practical problem-solving skills.
 Discussion of proper laboratory record-keeping, responsible conduct of research, presentation of research results, and laboratory safety are also emphasized.
-Repeatable for credit.
+Prerequisite: Instructor prerequisite override required.